You are currently viewing A Crisis Strategy Plan Is Better Than Hope

 How important is cash flow to your operations?
 What will you do if lenders lose confidence in you?
 What would you do if you were suddenly denied access to your CRM system and other customer data?

-Include communications
+Include Communications

 If an event disrupts your ability to meet your obligations or threatens your brand’s reputation, you need to let those affected know what is happening from your perspective.
 You can reassure many of them by letting them know you’ve thought about this possibility and have a plan in place that you are executing.